rjhoyle/cs151-fall2025/docs/syllabus.md

 ### Section 01 zyBook

 * Sign in or create an account at [https://learn.zybooks.com](https://learn.zybooks.com)
-* Enter zyBook code: XXXXX
+* Enter zyBook code: OBERLINCSCI151HoyleSpring2025
 * Subscribe to the book

 ### Section 02 zyBook